 It should come as no surprise that Liberty Coach ranks as the best value in pre-owned Prevost motorcoaches.
 After all, we build the best Prevost coaches on the planet, year in and year out.
 But that’s only half the story.

-The other half is the extraordinary service we perform on each used coach to bring it up to our “Certified Pre-Owned” standards – standards we believe make it a better-than-new value compared to comparably priced new coaches and Class A RVs.
+The other half is the extraordinary service we perform on each used coach to bring it up to our “Pre-Owned Plus” standards – standards we believe make it a better-than-new value compared to comparably priced new coaches and Class A RVs.

 “I can tell you that nobody puts the time and effort into getting a coach ready for resale like Liberty Coach,” says company co-owner and managing partner Frank Konigseder Jr. “It’s in our best interest to make the experience as pleasant and problem-free as possible for first-time coach owners, while existing customers already know what to expect.”